 What are CBG products?

 CBG products are finished goods produced from the root of all cannabinoids, Cannabigerol (CBG).
 CBG products come in many forms including CBG Oil and CBG Hemp Flower, for example.
-Just like purchasing your CBD products, it’s important to review the third party lab tests for whichever CBG products you plan to purchase.
+Buy CBD flower bulk options are just like purchasing your CBD products, and can be purchased using your account.

 How does CBG work?